JuliaLang/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

-   Remove a trailing newline from a string.
+   Remove a single trailing newline from a string.

 .. function:: ind2chr(string, i)